melissamcewen/build-a-bot-workshop/README.md

 #### :tada: **Activity** :tada:

 Let's put our story on notecards so we can organize it.
-Each answer should be on a *red* notecard, and each question should be a on *green* notecard.
+Each answer should be on a *red* :red_circle: notecard, and each question should be a on :green_heart: *green* notecard.
 Arrange your notecards to show the pathway of how our chatbot can answer.

 ## Step 3: Create Your First App!
 ### Glitch.com